Peanut Butter Pumpkin Bread with chocolate chips

 Did you know that peanut butter and pumpkin go together?
 I never in a million years would have paired them.
 But lots of people did last year, so I wanted to try it this season.

 And wow – those peeps last year were so right.
 They go together perfectly.
 When you mix the peanut butter into the pumpkin in the recipe immediately the smell is perfect.
 I really can’t describe it other than to say these two flavors were meant for each other.
+(Kind of like peanut butter and banana or chocolate and zucchini.)

 The bread is also filled with pumpkin pie spice (a whopping 1 1/2 tablespoons) and chocolate chips, another ingredient that pairs well with both pumpkin and peanut butter.
 I put most of the chocolate chips in the bread and the rest on top, to make it pretty.

-You’ll see the gooey center of this bread.
-After 30 minutes, the edges are done and the center is still gooey.
+You’ll see the slightly gooey center of this bread.
+After 40-50 minutes, the edges are done and the center is still gooey.
 This is how I like my quick bread.
 You’ll see most of my recipes look this way.
 I eat around the edges and save that gooey center for last!
 But if that doesn’t float your boat, you can add a few minutes to the cooking time.

 It’s a win-win.